mostaphaRoudsari/honeybee-primer/text/components/Set_EnergyPlus_Zone_Loads.md

 * ##### equipmentLoadPerArea [Optional]
 The desired equipment load per square meter of floor.
 Values here should be in W/m2 (Watts per square meter).
 Typical values can range from 2 W/m2 (for just a laptop or two in the zone) to 15 W/m2 for an office filled with computers and appliances.
 * ##### infiltrationRatePerArea [Optional]
 The desired rate of outside air infiltration into the zone per square meter of floor.
 Values here should be in m3/s-m2 (Cubic meters per second per square meter of floor).
-Typical values tend to be around 0.0002 m3/s-m2 for tightly sealed buildings but you can make this much higher if you want to simulate a lot of air entering the zone for ventilation.
+ASHRAE recommends the following general infiltration rates based on the area of the facade exposed to the outdoors (note that you have to use the "Honeybee_infOrVentPerArea" to convert): 0.0001 (m3/s per m2 facade) - Tight building 0.0003 (m3/s per m2 facade) - Average building 0.0006 (m3/s per m2 facade) - Leaky building
 * ##### lightingDensityPerArea [Optional]
 The desired lighting load per square meter of floor.
 Values here should be in W/m2 (Watts per square meter).
 Typical values can range from 3 W/m2 for efficeint LED bulbs to 15 W/m2 for incandescent heat lamps.
 * ##### numOfPeoplePerArea [Optional]